JMarcosSF/sundaes-on-demand/README.md

-# Getting Started with Create React App
+# Section 3 For Testing React with Jest and RTL

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).